 And the social and emotional benefits?
 Is there evidence that baby signing reduces frustration or stress?

 Individual families might experience benefits.
 But without controlled studies, it’s hard to know if it’s really learning to sign that makes the difference.
-It’s also hard to know if the effect is general – something most families would experience if they tried it.
 To date, claims about stress aren’t well-supported.
 One study found that parents enrolled in a signing course felt less stressed afterwards, but this study didn’t measure parents’ stress levels before the study began, so we can’t draw conclusions (Góngora and Farkas 2009).

 Nevertheless, there are hints that signing may help some parents become more attuned to what their babies are thinking.